oliuz/flowbite-blade-components/README.md

-# FlowbiteBladeComponents
+# pablozagni/flowbite-blade-components

-Set of custom blade components using Flowbite
+Set of custom Laravel Blade components using Flowbite.